TheGalfins/GNSS_Compare/docs/user_manual/code_basics.rst

 To get the Google Maps SDK key, follow this `guide`_.

-After you have the key (it should start with ``AIza``), copy it and paste to the ``AndroidManifest.xml``.
+After you have the key (it will look like a string of random characters, starting with ``AIza``), you'll have to copy and paste it to the ``AndroidManifest.xml`` file.
 If you're using Android Studio, you can find ``AndroidManifest.xml`` by double-tapping shift and typing the name of the file.
-Find this line in the manifest file:
+Find the lines containing the following:

 .. code-block:: xml